Radha: Iconography

 Radha in Hinduism, is revered as the goddess of love.
 She is mostly depicted along with Krishna or gopis in the land of Braj.
 Various art forms based on Radha Krishna are majorly inspired by Gita Govinda and Rasikapriya.
 In Rajput paintings, Radha represents an ideal of beauty, wearing the traditional sari decorated extensively with patterns and ornamented in jewelry with lighter skin tone and emphasized facial features.
 In Kishangarh paintings, Radha is represented as beautifully dressed woman in ghagra choli with pearl jewelry and a dark diaphanous veil over her head.
 The famous Bani Thani portrait by artist Nihâl Chand was inspired by Radha's physical features which includes sharp eyebrows, lotus-like elongated eyes, thin lips and a pointed nose and chin.

 In religious art forms, Radha also appears as Ardhanari with Krishna, that is an iconography where half of the image is Radha and the other half is Krishna forming the combined masculine and feminine form of Ardhanarishvara.

-In Radha Krishna temples, the idol of Radha always stands next to Krishna on his left with a garland in her hand.
+In Radha Krishna temples, Radha stands on the left of Krishna, with a garland in her hand.
 She is often dressed in traditional sari or ghagra-choli along with a veil.
 Her jewelry from top to bottom is either made of metals, pearls or flowers.

 The Sanskrit scripture Brahma Vaivarta Purana describes Radha as the beautiful and youthful goddess having the molten golden complexion and wearing the garlands of gems and flowers.